devlocalhost/pylyrical/README.md

 1. Your python version (python3 -V)
 2. Your distro version and name (for example debian 11) or your windows version if you're using windows
 3. The traceback

-# Note

-Sometimes, pylyrical *might not* return the lyrics, but some random text.
-Thats why im using a *while True* block (line 44) to avoid this issue.
-If this happens, please make an issue, and post the results so i can fix it.